Naga National Council: Rise of Phizo and the secessionist ideology

+In July 1947, as Phizo had set out to take a delegation to Delhi to meet national leaders, the Deputy Commissioner Pawsey sent a telegram, via Governor Hydari, stating that they represent an "unimportant minority" and that they should be ignored.
+Perhaps the telegram arrived too late, the delegation did meet Gandhi and stated their intention to declare independence.
+According to one version, Gandhi is said to have replied, "I feel that Naga Hills is mine just as it is yours.
+But if you say that it is not mine, the matter must stop there...
+If you do not wish to join the Union of India nobody will force you to that."

-On 19 July, an eleven-member Naga delegation led by A Z Phizo, Viselie, Khrehie and Seto met the Indian nationalist leader Mohandas Karamchand Gandhi at Delhi to discuss the issue of Naga autonomy.
-The NNC secretary T. Sakhrie had expressed fears in his letter to Gandhi that the Indian government might use military force to occupy the Naga territory by force.
+The NNC secretary T. Sakhrie had expressed fears in a letter to Gandhi that the Indian government might use military force to occupy the Naga territory by force.
 Gandhi assured the Naga delegation that he would go to Kohima, and he would be "the first to be shot before any Naga is killed".

-After independence of India
+Declaration of independence

-On 14 August 1947, one day before India gained its independence, Nagas declared the independence of Naga region.
+On 14 August 1947, one day before India gained its independence, Phizo sent a telegram to United Nations and Delhi announcing his organisation's resolve to lead a free Naga nation.
+The telegram was intercepted by the district administration and never delivered.

+On 15 August, Phizo declared the independence of Nagaland.
+Scholar Shibani Chaube states that there is nothing to indicate that NNC as a party had anything to do with the declaration.

-An agreement recognizing the right to self-determination of the Naga people was concluded between the NNC and the Government of India in 1948.
-However, the hardliners led by Phizo gradually increased their influence over the NNC.
-Phizo became the 4th NNC Chairman in October–November 1949 after defeating Vizar Angami of Zakhama village by a margin of one vote, the vote was held in the absence of most of the other leaders.
+The hardliners led by Phizo gradually increased their influence over the NNC.
+Phizo became the 4th NNC president in October–November 1949 after defeating Vizar Angami of Zakhama village by a margin of one vote; the vote was held in the absence of most of the other leaders.
 Under his leadership, the NNC inclined towards seeking secession from India.

 The Government of independent India continued the British policy of isolating the North-East.
 The Naga Hills District was placed in Part A tribal areas category, as an Autonomous District administered by the Government of Assam, with a limited representation in the Assam State Legislative Assembly and in the National Parliament.
 The Naga Tribal Area (Tuensang) was placed in the Part B tribal areas category, which was administered by the Governor of Assam acting as Agent of the President of India.